-This comprehensive Starbucks Gluten-Free Menu is designed to help customers with gluten intolerance or celiac disease navigate the extensive menu offerings at Starbucks.
-Within this guide, you'll discover a detailed list of gluten-free drinks, food options, and snacks, as well as expert tips for modifying orders to ensure a safe and enjoyable gluten-free experience at Starbucks.
+This complete Starbucks Gluten-Free Menu will help you navigate the extensive menu offerings at Starbucks.
+In this guide, you will find a list of gluten-free drinks, food options, snacks, and expert tips for modifying orders to ensure a safe and enjoyable gluten-free experience.

-Founded in 1971 in Seattle, Washington, Starbucks has grown into one of the most recognized coffee chains worldwide, with over 36,000 locations in over 80 countries.
+Starbucks was Founded in 1971 in Seattle, Washington, and since then it has grown into one of the most recognized coffee chains worldwide.
+Currently, they operate in 36,000 locations in over 80 countries.

 Some of the more popular items from the Starbucks menu include: The Pumpkin Spice Latte, Caramel Macchiato, Frappuccinos, and Egg Bites.